nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img class="center" src="images/ObservableUpdateSequenceDiagram.png" w="800"/>

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** The diagram above simplifies the `listview` interaction as it is abstracted away by javafx and its details are mostly irrelevant to our implementation.
+:information_source: **Note:** The diagram above simplifies the `ListView` interaction as it is abstracted away by JavaFx and its details are mostly irrelevant to our implementation.
 </div>

 #### Design considerations